303gabby/303gabby/README.md

 Welcome to my GitHub!
 I'm a Computer Science student at Washington University in St. Louis, minoring in Human-Computer Interaction (HCI).
 I was born in Brooklyn, NYC, and spent 14 years in Saint Lucia, which shaped my curiosity and passion for solving problems with a global perspective.

-I’m especially interested in building human-centered, AI-powered tools that are both impactful and intuitive.
-Whether I’m developing an app, designing an interface, or prototyping an AI solution, I love creating tech that works *for* people.
+I’m especially interested in building human-centered tools that are both impactful and intuitive.
+Whether I’m developing an app, designing an interface, or analyzing strategies, I love creating tech that works *for* people.

 ---